Investing in German Property

 With interest rates very close to negative for depositors in Germany you will not be the only investor looking for the perfect property.

-In cities like Munich, Frankfurt, Düsseldorf etc. demand for good central property is so strong that sellers often ask for sealed bids.
+In cities like Frankfurt, Dusseldorf, Munich etc. demand for good central property is so strong that sellers often look for buyers in a strong financial position and.
+It is again advisable to have checked your financing first so that you can move quickly.

 Do your research first - including speaking with an independent mortgage advisor and local estate/rental agents.
 If it makes sense, then try to secure the property with a reservation agreement and deposit.